 Current Management Practices & Policies

-Uruguay does have some tools to assist its people such as NDVI, water balance monitoring, and daily rainfall records all of which are provided by the INIA.
+Uruguay does have some tools to assist land managers and policy makers such as NDVI, water balance monitoring, and daily rainfall records all of which are provided by the INIA.
 These tools are very useful for their respective purposes, but none address the concern of drought directly.
-The DSI created in this study would benefit the land managers and policy makers in Uruguay by giving them the tools needed to better assess drought on a regional scale.
+The DSI created in this study would benefit the land managers and policy makers in Uruguay by giving the tools needed to better assess drought on a regional scale.

 Benefit to End-User:

-The main benefit of this tool will be to assist land managers and policy makers in better assessing the effects of drought on a regional scale and to provide a decision support tool for drought preparedness.
+The main benefit of this tool will be to assist land managers, insurance providers, and policy makers in better assessing the effects of drought on a regional scale and to provide a decision support tool for drought preparedness.

 Decision Support Tools

-Product 1 – A Drought Severity Index (DSI) will be created for regional scale drought monitoring based on the methods from Rhee et al. (2010) which combines Land Surface Temperature (LST), a Vegetation Index (NDDI, NDVI, or NDWI), and Precipitation (TRMM).
+Product 1 – A Drought Severity Index (DSI) will be created for regional scale drought monitoring based on the method from Rhee et al. (2010) which combines Land Surface Temperature (LST), Vegetation Indices (NDDI, NDVI, or NDWI), and Precipitation (TRMM).

 Earth Observations & Parameters